 Bodily harm also acts as an indicator that severe emotional distress has occurred.
 Ulcers or headaches, for example, can show that the plaintiff has experienced severe emotional distress that has revealed itself through these physical symptoms.
 Accordingly, many jurisdictions will want to see some manifestation of concurrent physical harm.
 They will look for physical injuries before awarding damages for IIED.

 Have an Emotional Distress Claim?
 Get Legal Help Today

 Are you or a loved one unsure whether the facts of your claim justify filing a lawsuit?
 Want to better understand the law in your state regarding intentional infliction of emotional distress?
 You can by contacting a personal injury attorney near you.
-An attorney will be able to assess your situation and make a recommendation.
+Injury lawyers will be able to assess your situation and make a recommendation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help